gewethor/CYBR-8420-GroupProject/Code_Analysis_for_Software_Security_Engineering.md

 * High - Hard Coded Password for mapping purposes CWE-798 & CWE-259: Hard Coded Passwords
 CAPEC-ID 190 & 167: Reverse Engineering
 GrayLog2-server seems to have few hard-coded value that reads “password”.
 I believe these “hard-coded password” are just keys that are used for mapping purpose, however these keys are exposed in clear text and might lead to some backdoor in the future.
-Action Taken: Issue Open and Produce Possible Solution
+Action Taken: Issue Open and with Possible Solution
+Since GrayLog have implemented graylog2-server/src/main/java/org/graylog2/security/AESTools.java for encryption and decryption; the suggestion is to read these keys from a property file and utilizing AESTools.decyprt()
+	.ie graylog-enc.properties
+		enc-key=ENC(your_encrypted_key_with_salt)

 * Medium –